Thank you for your interest in Expressive Arts Therapy at Appalachian State University!

 How and when do I apply for the program?

 All students must apply through the Cratis D. Williams Graduate School.
-Admission to the Community Counseling Program begins in early February for the following summer or fall .
+Admission to the Clinical Mental Health Counseling Program begins in early February for the following summer or fall .
 Applicants must also fill out an admissions questionnaire from the Department of Human Development and Psychological Counseling.
 Students who are seeking a certificate may apply at any time.

 - Graduate School Prospective Students